phenixphp/phenix-docs/src/guide/seeders.md

 php phenix seed:run --seeder=UsersSeeder
 ```

-### Table method
+### Table Method

-The `table` method receives the name of the table to be seeded as an argument, then the `insert` method receives a collection of records and finally the `saveData` method so that the data is saved.
+The `table` method receives the name of the table to be seeded as an argument.
+The `insert` method receives a collection of records, and finally, the `saveData` method saves the data.

 ```php
 public function run(): void